giliy/CircularTimerClock-Android/README.md

 # CircularTimerClock-Android
-Circular clock view that can set timer range between hours
+Circular clock view that can set timer range between hours.
+CircularTimerClock is an android version based on the ios view of the build-in clock.
+With CircularTimeView you can set timer between hours and minutes.
+Your can change the interval of of the clock between 1 minute to 60 minutes and retrieve current timer

 ![circular timer clock](https://user-images.githubusercontent.com/11720098/31091386-7882e1ca-a7b3-11e7-8677-43a6689954af.gif)